-There are 3 main pathways:
+There are 2 main pathways:

 Academic: All students wishing to study A-level courses must achieve a minimum of six grades of between 4 and 9 at GCSE including three 6's or above.
 Students must also have English Literature or Language and Maths at a minimum grade 4.
-In addition students must meet an ALPs prediction of at least a D in their chosen subjects.
+In addition, students must meet an ALPs prediction of at least a D in their chosen subjects.

-Vocational 1: Students wishing to study Level 3 Vocational Business or Health & Social Care must achieve a minimum of five grades of between 4 and 9 at GCSE with English Language or Literature and Maths at least a 4.
-For these courses we will also accept a Distinction from one BTEC Diploma Level Two as the equivalent of one GCSE A grade.
+Vocational: Students wishing to study Level 3 Vocational Business or Health & Social Care must achieve a minimum of five grades of between 4 and 9 at GCSE, including English and Maths, and at least 2 Grade 5 and above.
+For these courses we will also accept a Distinction from one BTEC Diploma Level Two as the equivalent of one GCSE pass grade.